-Installation of the 8200 CX AutoSampler is now complete.
+Installation of the 8200 AutoSampler is now complete.
 Before setting up an injection method for the AutoSampler, make sure you have

-- Installed the top cover.

-- Installed the mounting hardware.

-- Installed the serial and status cables.

-- Installed the SPME hardware (SPME Injection only).

-- Mounted and secured the AutoSampler to the mounting plates.

-- Checked that the operating voltage label and voltage selection pin agree with the on-site power rating, that a properly rated fuse has been installed, and that the power cord has been connected.
+- Installed the mounting plate and aligned and secured the autosampler cover for the desired injector. - Installed the communications cable to the 3800 GC. - Checked that the operating voltage label and voltage selection pin agree with the on-site power rating, that a properly rated fuse has been installed, and that the power cord has been connected.

-- Installed the software.